 The Bottom Line

 There are thousands of amazing culinary experiences that you can embark upon around the globe.
+Throughout my travels in South Korea and Thailand, some of my favourite moments were spent trying quirky and exciting local meals.
 Some can be daunting, but discovering a brand new way of dining is an incredible feeling that you’ll want to share with as many people as possible when you return.
 Be brave and accept as many unique experiences a you can on your travels!